10 Ice Cream Brands That Use the Lowest Quality Ingredients

 Whereas in ancient and Medieval times, the process of creating ice cream was often painstaking and laborious—Tang Dynasty producers blended milk with flour and camphor and then froze the mixture in metal tubes lowered into frigid lakes.
 Today ice cream is produced on a commercial scale by numerous companies around the globe.
 And at that commercial scale, sadly quality is often dropped in the name of lowering costs and increasing profits.

 If you're looking for a top-quality, artisanal scoop of the sweet stuff, look elsewhere than these nine ice cream brands, which have been found to use the lowest quality ingredients.
-And next, don't miss the 8 Worst Fast-Food Burgers to Stay Away From Right Now.
+And next, don't miss 8 Hot Dogs That Use the Highest Quality Ingredients.

 Take a look at the packaging of most Blue Bunny "ice cream" flavors and you'll see the conspicuous absence of the words ice cream.
 Instead, you may see terms like "frozen dairy dessert."
 Why?
 Because many of their products are technically not ice cream, but rather, flavored frozen custard.
 You'll also see qualifiers like "vanilla flavored" instead of just vanilla, because, again, it's often a version of the flavor created by using low-quality artificial ingredients.